Jeffreymaniac/Beautiful-XML/README.md

 # Beautiful XML

-Beautiful XML is a CSS stylesheet that can be used in XML to style stuff in XML.
+Beautiful XML is a XML library that can be used in XML to style stuff in XML.
 Contact me: [jeffreyrb03@gmail.com](mailto:jeffreyrb03@gmail.com)

 ## Documentation